Billy Graziadei: Firewater Studios

 In 2000, the band renovated their rehearsal space creating a digital recording studio in Downtown Brooklyn, New York named Rat Piss Studios.
 In 2005, while working on Means to an End, their eighth studio album, the band opened the larger and less expensive Underground Sound Studios in South Amboy, New Jersey, leaving Rat Piss Studios behind.
 In 2010, Graziadei moved his recording space to Los Angeles changing its name to Firewater Studios.

 Blu

 Graziadei briefly formed a trip hop project named Blu with Jenifer Bair of the Ohio band Hilo.
 After writing and recording approximately twenty songs for the project, Bair relocated to Los Angeles to continue an art career and the project dissolved with all material, save for three demo tracks, remaining unreleased.

 Suicide City

 In 2004, Graziadei started Suicide City with Groovenics singer Karl Bernholtz, Groovenics/Ghost Fight guitarist A. J. Marchetta, Kittie bassist Jennifer Arroyo and New York drummer Danny Lamagna.
+He Later left the band in 2011.

+RODEK

+In 2004, he formed another side project called RODEK alongside Kittie bassist Jennifer Arroyo.
+They began recording material later that same year, releasing a video for their song "Undone".

+In 2004, he appeared on the Brazilian metal band Endrah’s debut EP DEMONstration where he played guitar and provided vocals.